On the Fukaya category of a Fano hypersurface in projective space: The cubic surface

 \begin{conjecture} Let $a=n-1$ and $L_n \subset X^n_a$ be the monotone Lagrangian torus just constructed.
 Then $w(L_n) = a^a - a!$ (i.e., $L_n$ lies in the unique small component of the monotone Fukaya category), and $HF^*(L_n,L_n) \cong \Cl_{n-2}$. \end{conjecture}

-\begin{remark} In particular, note that Conjecture \ref{conjecture:othereig} implies that $L_n$ split-generates the small component of the Fukaya category by Corollary \ref{corollary:semisimpgen}, and would give an alternative proof of Theorem \ref{theorem:small} with `$\mathcal{F}^{wbc,u}(X)_w$' replaced by `$\mathcal{F}(X)_w$'. \end{remark}
+\begin{remark} In particular, note that Conjecture \ref{conjecture:othereig} implies that $L_n$ split-generates the small component of the Fukaya category by Corollary \ref{corollary:semisimpgen}, and would give an alternative proof of Theorem \ref{theorem:small} with `$\cF^{wbc,u}(X)_w$' replaced by `$\cF(X)_w$'. \end{remark}

 We can give a non-rigorous explanation of why this conjecture ought to be true in the case of the cubic surface.
-Firstly, there are exactly $21$ tropical disks of Maslov index 2 with boundary on this Lagrangian torus fibre, so one may hope that the honest holomorphic disk count is also $21$ (the tropical disk count is similar to the tropical curve count explained in \cite[Section 1]{Gross2011}).
-Secondly, one can check that $HF^*(L,L) \neq 0$ when $L$ is equipped with the trivial $\C^*$-local system: that is because the obvious $\Z/3\Z$ symmetry implies that the disk potential has a critical point at the origin, so the Floer cohomology does not vanish.
-If the origin were furthermore a {\bf non-degenerate} critical point, then $HF^*(L,L)$ would be a Clifford algebra as in Conjecture \ref{conjecture:othereig}.
+Firstly, there are exactly $21$ tropical discs of Maslov index 2 with boundary on this Lagrangian torus fibre, so one may hope that the honest holomorphic disc count is also $21$ (the tropical disc count is similar to the tropical curve count explained in \cite[\S 1]{Gross2011}).
+Secondly, one can check that $HF^*(L,L) \neq 0$ when $L$ is equipped with the trivial $\C^*$-local system: that is because the obvious $\Z/3\Z$ symmetry implies that the disc potential has a critical point at the origin, so the Floer cohomology does not vanish.
+If the origin were furthermore a \emph{non-degenerate} critical point, then $HF^*(L,L)$ would be a Clifford algebra as in Conjecture \ref{conjecture:othereig}.